gyroscopico/population-life-cycles/README.md

 - use localStorage to get some persistence locally in the browser and load previous data.
 - use online data store like https://firebase.google.com/ to store data.

+## Version planning

+- 1.3.0: mobs can procreate and give birth to new mobs.
+- 1.2.0: mobs move around.

 ## Version history

 - 1.1.0: canvas world to see where mobs are.